Liu Yuchen: Career

 Liu competed at the 2020 Summer Olympics.
 Partnered with Li Junhui, he won a silver medal in the men's doubles after being defeated by Lee Yang and Wang Chi-lin of Chinese Taipei in the final in straight games, 18–21, 12–21.
 Following the loss, he and Li received immense backlash from Chinese netizens for being unable to win the gold medal.

 In 2022, Liu started a new partnership with Ou Xuanyi after Li Junhui's retirement.
-In the Indonesia Open, the duo beat Korea's Choi Sol-gyu and Kim Won-ho to become the first men's doubles pair from the reserves’ list to win a Super 1000 title.
+In the Indonesia Open, the duo beat Korea's Choi Sol-gyu and Kim Won-ho to become the first men's doubles pair from the reserves' list to win a Super 1000 title.
 They qualified to compete at the World Tour Finals and emerged victorious after beating Mohammad Ahsan and Hendra Setiawan in the final.

 In 2023, Liu and Ou helped the Chinese national team reach the final round of the Sudirman Cup.
 Facing former world no. 1 pair Takuro Hoki and Yugo Kobayashi in the semi-finals while Japan was leading the tie 2–1, Liu and Ou saved four match points being down 16–20 in the deciding set and converted their first to keep China alive in the tie.
 They eventually got into the final.
-Liu said after the match, "We didn’t think too much.
+Liu said after the match, "We didn't think too much.
 We played each point.
 We kept doing what we did towards the end.
-It’s unbelievable."
-After compatriot and world no. 1 Jia Yifan won the deciding rubber, she stated, "We wouldn’t be here if not for the men’s doubles, they did a great job."
+It's unbelievable."
+After compatriot and world no. 1 Jia Yifan won the deciding rubber, she stated, "We wouldn't be here if not for the men's doubles, they did a great job."
 Ultimately, the Chinese national team went on to win the 2023 Sudirman Cup.

 Liu competed at the 2024 Summer Olympics, but failed to make it into the knockout tournament.
 Some fans and commentators have attributed Liu pair's absence from the knockout tournament to his group being ridiculously stacked compared to the other groups.
 In addition, Kim Astrup, whose pair was in the same group as Liu's, remarked that making it into the quarter-finals from their group deserved a medal on its own due to how loaded their group was.

 On 19 August 2024, Liu announced his retirement from international badminton.
+His farewell party was held after the 2025 BWF World Tour Finals in Hangzhou.